 The United Kingdom regularly reports hate crime data to ODIHR.
-The United Kingdom's hate crime laws are a combination of general penalty-enhancement provisions and substantive offences.
-In England, Wales and Northern Ireland, hate crime data are collected by the Association of Chief Police Officers, the Crown Prosecution Service and the Home Office.
-In Scotland, data are collected by the Procurator Fiscal.
+The United Kingdom's hate crime laws are a combination of general penalty enhancement provisions and substantive offences.
+In England and Wales, hate crime data are collected and published by the Home Office, based on police data submissions.
+Prosecution data is collected and published by the Crown Prosecution Service.
+The Crime Survey of England and Wales includes regular victimization surveys to measure unreported hate crimes.
+In Northern Ireland, hate crime data are collected by the Police Service of Northern Ireland and the Public Prosecution Service for Northern Ireland.
+In Scotland, data are collected by the Procurator Fiscal and Police Scotland. .
 Police and prosecution data, which cover the reporting period from April to March of the following year, are regularly published.
-The United Kingdom conducts regular victimization surveys to measure unreported hate crimes.

 ODIHR observes that the United Kingdom has met most OSCE commitments on hate crime data collection and reporting.